 Remember that the exact cooking time may vary based on your oven's performance and the size of the roast, so using a meat thermometer is the most reliable way to determine doneness.

-Pan Sauce: If you've seared the roast, use the pan drippings to make a flavorful sauce.
+Pan Sauce: If you've seared the roast, use the pan drippings to make a tasty sauce.
 Add some stock, wine, or other liquids to the pan and deglaze it.
 Then, reduce the mixture, strain it, and serve it alongside the roast for extra taste.

 Pork loin roast is a versatile dish that can pair well with various beverages.
 Here are some drink pairing suggestions: